victordraganov/Adventure_Board/README.md

 with witch the hero can interact.
 Salesman, craftsman, gamblers and others can make the game a bit more interesting.

-There are places in the game where the hero can regenerate or do
+There are places in the game where the hero can regenerate.

 The final goal is to kill a very powerfull boss who disturbs the board world.
 Becoming powerful enough himself, the player will bring peace in the game.